Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 The Use Case

-Imagine you’ve built an application and API in Go – maybe used by a command line client or with REST.
+Imagine you’ve built an application and API in Go – that may be used by a command line client or with REST.
 One day, your project manager emerges from playing Elden Ring long enough to inform you that your customers demand a graphical user interface.

 Typically, you deploy a front-end application like this.

-Where the browser sends requests directly to endpoints on the same host, this middle-man server then forwards these requests onto the backend API, where all of the logic is handled and, in turn, sends that response back to the browser.
+Where the browser sends requests directly to endpoints on the same host, this middle-man server forwards them onto the backend API, where all of the logic is handled.
+In turn, this server sends the response back to the browser.

 This may be what you want.
-You should obfuscate your backend from the rest of the internet.
+It would be best to obfuscate your backend from the rest of the internet.
 If your API is already exposed, there is an exquisite and straightforward solution that avoids node dependencies and allows multiple services to run.

 Prerequisites